Maximilian Krah: Political career

 Krah joined the Junge Union in 1991, the youth wing of the CDU.
 During his studies he was also active in the Association of Christian Democratic Students.
 Krah left the CDU in 2016.
 In that same year, Krah joined Alternative for Germany and was elected deputy chairman of the AfD Saxony in February 2018.

 In 2019, Krah was elected as an MEP for the AfD.
-In the European Parliament he sits as a member of the Identity and Democracy group and is a member of the committees for Relations with the United States, International Trade (INTA) and Deputy Member of the Delegation to the Euronest Parliamentary Assembly.
+In the European Parliament he sat as a member of the Identity and Democracy group and is a member of the committees for Relations with the United States, International Trade (INTA) and Deputy Member of the Delegation to the Euronest Parliamentary Assembly.
 He also served as the spokesman for the AfD in the European Parliament until 2022.